google/pigweed/README.md

 $ ninja -C out/cmake-host
 ```

+**Build for the host with Bazel**
 ```bash
 $ which bazel
 ~/pigweed/.cipd/pigweed.ensure/bazel
 $ bazel test //...
 ```

-And do the following to test on the STM32F429 Discovery board.
-(The bazel build
+**Build for the STM32F429 Discovery board**
-does not yet support building for hardware.)

-To flash firmware (and run `pw test`) to a STMicroelectronics Discovery development
-board command you need to install OpenOCD.

-On macOS
-install Homebrew using the latest instructions at https://brew.sh/
-Install OpenOCD with `brew install openocd`

 ```bash
 $ gn gen --args='pw_target_config = "//targets/stm32f429i-disc1/target_config.gni"' out/disco
 $ ninja -C out/disco
 $ pw test --root out/disco/ --runner stm32f429i_disc1_unit_test_runner
 ```

+The CMake and Bazel builds do not yet support building for hardware.

+To flash firmware to an STM32 Discovery development board (and run `pw test`)
+from macOS, you need to install OpenOCD.
+Install Homebrew using the latest
+instructions at https://brew.sh/, then install OpenOCD with
+`brew install openocd`.

 If any of this doesn't work please
 [file a bug](https://bugs.chromium.org/p/pigweed/issues/entry).